 to disappear on campus.
 We never spoke again in the final two

 the school year.
 Although I saw her a couple times from across

 the Quadrangle, it was too far to even wave.
 Nor did we pass in the hallway.

 strange not to see her again after that amazing encounter.

-Whatever invisible energies had kept us apart before seemed to have
+Whatever invisible energies had kept us apart before our meeting seemed to have

 William Shakespeare once

 said the world is a stage and we are all the actors.
 In my

 life, Mrs. Ballantyne had made a brief but powerful cameo appearance,